CSS-1-Introductory-Programming-for-CSS/overview/_sources/course/syllabus.md

 2. If rounding is applied across the board, it simply redefines the boundary between two letter grades (e.g., making an 89% the cut-off for an A-).

+### Late submissions

+Students may submit late assignments up to 48 hours after the submission deadline, for 75% credit of what you would've received (i.e., if you scored 90%, you'd get 67.5% with the late penalty).

 ## Questions, feedback, and communication

 Instructors can be reached in the following ways: